 Parents: Zeus and Leto

-Siblings: Apollo, Aeacus, Angelos, Aphrodite, Ares, Athena, Dionysus, Eileithyia, Enyo, Eris, Ersa, Hebe, Helen of Troy, Hephaestus, Heracles, Hermes, Minos, Pandia, Persephone, Perseus, Rhadamanthus, the Graces, the Horae, the Litae, the Muses and the Moirai
+Siblings: Aeacus, Angelos, Aphrodite, Apollo, Ares, Athena, Dionysus, Ilithyia, Enyo, Eris, Ersa, Hebe, Helen of Troy, Hephaestus, Heracles, Hermes, Minos, Pandia, Persephone, Perseus, Rhadamanthus, the Graces, the Horae, the Litae, the Muses and the Moirae

 Roman equivalent: Diana

 When Zeus‘ wife Hera discovered that Leto was impregnanted by Zeus, she banned Leto from giving birth on terra firma.
 In her wanderings, Leto sought shelter on many lands, only to be rejected by them.
 Finally, she saw Delos, a floating island, which was neither a real island nor a mainland.
 Leto, when welcomed by Delos, gave birth there, clinging to a palm tree.

 Actaeon was a famous hunter.
 Whilst hunting, he accidentally happens upon Artemis and her accompanying nymphs bathing.
 For this transgression, the goddess turns him into a stag and he is ripped to pieces by his own hunting dogs.

 In a version of the myth, Artemis killed Adonis for revenge.
 Adonis had been a favourite of Aphrodite, and she was responsible for the death of Hippolytus, who had been a favourite of Artemis.
 Therefore, Artemis sent a boar to kill Adonis to avenge Hippolytus’s death.

 Orion was the hunting companion of Artemis, who once loved Orion, but was tricked into killing him by her brother Apollo, who was “protective” of his sister’s maidenhood.